 This chord progression is nothing novel.
 The case fails there.
 And the rest of this is indulgent.

 I – iii – IV – V is literally the first chord progression I can remember being excited about as a kid.
 On a guitar, age 6.
 “Where are you going my little one, little one.”

-Originality through interminable simple repetition?
+Arguing originality and similarity through interminable repetition of an unoriginal progression?
 Ew.
-Especially forty years ago.
 It used to be unusual for songs to be this static in general.
 Nowadays it’s common.
-Not the least bit unique to Thinking.
+It’s not the least bit unique to “Thinking.”

 This argument needs to be put down though.
 Is syncopation a common musical device?
 Yes.

 I’m reminded of this from Sheeran’s recent case involving “Shape Of You.”

 This is similarly “not extraordinary.”

 It’s so pedantic to even explore this.
 A thousand tunes should be written over that progression and that groove without anyone saying one significantly copies another on that basis.
 That’s how copyright is supposed to work.

 What we really have is the Tonic Chord for a four-count, a slightly modified but still tonic chord for another four-count, followed by a SubDominant Chord for another four count, and then a Dominant Chord for a four count.
 “I vi IV V” is built in an equivalent manner and might be the world’s most familiar progression.
 I can substitute here and there, show you ten variations in five minutes all having that very familiar, not at all novel, chord function pattern.
 In terms of harmonic rhythm, I might them played straight, swung, syncopated, or combinations thereof and you’d regard them ALL as common — just the stuff of western popular music.
 The stuff that most of us, whether we realize it or not, expect and prefer to hear as the basis for most everything on our pop Spotify channel.

 It Should Keep Coming Back To This One Truth, as I keep doing.